Americano Vs Espresso | (All You Wanna Know!)

 The ratio of water to espresso I prefer when preparing Americano is 1:2.
 I use a Doppio Espresso shot (2oz) and add about 4 ounces of water to it.

-An espresso shot tastes bold, intense, and almost syrupy, with a thick mouthfeel and robust flavor notes like caramel and chocolate.
+An espresso shot has a very strong coffee taste, with a thick mouthfeel and rich flavor notes like caramel and chocolate.
 Americanos have a lighter and smoother profile since the water dilutes the espresso.

 To me, a straight espresso gives an unadulterated hit of coffee’s essence and natural oils.
 But an Americano offers a more easy-drinking experience.
 Both are delicious in their own right!